gzaprzala/petsh/README.md

 Find new friends and invite them for a first walk!

+# about app

+Petsh is a web application created for pet owners and animal enthusiasts.
+The platform connects users with similar interests in pets and offers the opportunity to organize walks with their furry friends.
+Additionally, users can chat with each other.
+Petsh provides a unique space for pet owners to connect and engage with like-minded individuals while enjoying time with their pets.

 # setup

 1. Make sure you have Docker installed on your machine.
 You can download it from the official website https://www.docker.com if you don't have it.